 - Anxiety

-Scientists do not yet fully understand how tricyclic antidepressants interact with alcohol.
+Scientists do not yet fully understand how tricyclic antidepressants interact with booze.
 Therefore, care should be taken when drinking while taking these drugs.

 We have a silent epidemic of people who take antidepressants and also drink heavily.
 Due to the interactions listed above, this combination is potentially dangerous for mental health.
 Death from acute interactions is possible, but more commonly results from the consequences of increased drowsiness or psychological deterioration.

-Combining antidepressants with alcohol can indirectly lead to death through impaired vehicle operation, suicidal attempts, and other accidents.
+Combining these medications with drinks can indirectly lead to death through impaired vehicle operation, suicidal attempts, and other accidents.
 It’s also possible to overdose on SSRIs or Monoamine Oxidase Inhibitors (MAOIs) alone, resulting in high blood pressure or stroke.
-This risk is increased when consuming alcohol.
+This risk is increased when drinking.

 How Much Alcohol Can You Drink While On Antidepressants?

-Many doctors believe it’s safe to drink lightly (1-2 drinks) while on antidepressants.
+Many doctors believe it’s safe to drink lightly (1-2 drinks) while on these medications.
 Still, the aforementioned risks of combining these medications with alcohol should be kept in mind.
-Heavy drinking should be avoided, especially if you have risk factors for developing alcoholism.
+Heavy drinking should be avoided, especially if you have risk factors for developing an addictions.

-Heavy drinking leads to nutrient and neurotransmitter deficiencies, including serotonin and dopamine, which are targeted by many antidepressants.
-Antidepressants concentrate levels of neurotransmitters between the brain’s synapses, rather than restoring natural supply.
+Heavy drinking leads to nutrient and neurotransmitter deficiencies, including serotonin and dopamine, which are targeted by many of these medications.
+They concentrate levels of neurotransmitters between the brain’s synapses, rather than restoring natural supply.
 Therefore, heavy drinking over time can increase the likelihood that an antidepressant stops working, with potentially dangerous or lethal outcomes.

-Because many antidepressants are metabolized by the liver, which also processes alcohol, combining antidepressants and alcohol can lead to increased stress on the liver.
+Because many are metabolized by the liver, which also processes alcohol, combining them and drinking can lead to increased stress on the liver.

 Do Antidepressants Increase Alcohol Tolerance?

-Antidepressants do not increase the tolerance for alcohol.
-Because these drugs can increase drowsiness when combined with alcohol, it is advisable to drink less or not at all while taking antidepressants.
+They do not increase the tolerance for alcohol.
+Because these drugs can increase drowsiness when combined with liquor, it is advisable to drink less or not at all while taking them.

-Because alcohol is a depressant, it can negate the effects of antidepressants in some people.
-The negative effects of alcohol intoxication, including impairment of cognition and fine motor skills, can also become more pronounced in people who take antidepressants.
-Therefore antidepressants can actually decrease alcohol tolerance for some people, without directly influencing how much they decide to drink.
+Because it is a depressant, it can negate the effects of antidepressants in some people.
+The negative effects of intoxication, including impairment of cognition and fine motor skills, can also become more pronounced in people who take these medications.
+Therefore they can decrease tolerance for some people, without directly influencing how much they decide to drink.

-It’s worth noting that antidepressants have not been shown to help people with addiction stay abstinent.
+It’s worth noting that these medications have not been shown to help people with addiction stay abstinent.
 Prescription-only drugs that have been FDA-approved for alcohol-use disorder (AUD) include naltrexone, acamprosate, and disulfiram.

-If you take an antidepressant, it’s a bad idea to skip your medication dose in order to drink alcohol.
-Stopping antidepressants abruptly can result in adverse psychological reactions.
+If you take an antidepressant, it’s a bad idea to skip your medication dose to drink.
+Stopping abruptly can result in adverse psychological reactions.

 Supplements To Avoid While On Antidepressants

-Due to possible interactions, people who take antidepressants should always consult their doctor before taking supplements.
+Due to possible interactions, people who take these should always consult their doctor before taking supplements.

 Of particular concern are interactions between SSRIs, which artificially concentrate a person’s existing supply of serotonin between their synapses, and amino acids like L-tryptophan and 5HTP that are natural precursors for serotonin.